jensbouma/jensbouma/README.md

 ## 👨🏼‍💻Ongoing
+**Wideband VHF capture with automated Voice Transcription for pilots** Using this system, pilots can capture a wide range of VHF radio frequencies, allowing them to monitor multiple communication channels simultaneously.
+This enables them to stay informed about various air traffic control communications, weather updates, and pilot-to-pilot communications.

 **Online Radio Telephony Practice Training Simulator**\
 As an innovative solution for aspiring radio telephony operators, I have developed an online training simulator specifically designed to enhance proficiency in radio communication within the aviation industry.
 This interactive platform provides a realistic environment for practicing radio telephony procedures, improving communication skills, and preparing individuals for successful interactions in the aviation radio frequency spectrum.